 Discover which online channels out-perform other channels.
 Then put more effort into those channels to drive your organization’s growth.

 The easiest way to track campaign performance is to set up a Google Analytics account.
 This will help to measure website traffic from each source.

-Once you have an analytics account setup, one of the first things you’ll want to do is setup conversion goals.
-Conversion goals may be form submissions, phone calls, e-commerce transactions.
+Once you have an analytics account setup, one of the first things you’ll want to do is set up conversion goals.
+Conversion goals may include form submissions, phone calls, e-commerce transactions.
 Or any other activity that your business would consider a lead.

 Marketing Planning Ideas For Small Businesses